Robin Rucker Zeigler -- Orangeburg

 ORANGEBURG -- Robin Rucker Zeigler, 63, of Orangeburg, passed away unexpectedly at her residence.

-Robin was born on Jan.
-31, 1957, in Orangeburg.
-She was the daughter of the late Elliott Rucker and the late Better Moorer Rucker.
-Robin was a Teacher's Assistant at Sandy Run School.
-She was a member of Andrew Chapel United Methodist Church in Swansea.
+A memorial service will be held at 11 a.m.
+Wednesday, May 6, 2020, in Crestlawn Memorial Gardens in Orangeburg.

-Survivors include her sons, Stacy and Celeste Zeigler of Orangeburg, Barrett and Kristen Zeigler of St. Matthews; grandson, Preston Zeigler; brother, Elliott and Melinda Rucker of St. Matthews; sisters, Ashea Jones of St. Matthews, Dianne and Ronnie Bozard of St. Matthews, Brenda and Ronnie Millender of Greenwood; and a number of nieces and nephews.
+Friends may call the residence of Stacy and Celeste Zeigler, 3991 Belleville Road, Orangeburg.

-Friends may call the residence of Stacy and Celeste Zeigler at 3991 Belleville Road in Orangeburg.
+To plant a tree in memory of Robin Zeigler as a living tribute, please visit Tribute Store.

 Obituaries Newsletter